zebrunner/carina/docs/advanced/driver.md

 * **getDriver()**

 If method called for the first time Carina will initialize new driver with capabilities from _config.properties file.
-The driver's name will be set as _"default"_.
+The driver's name will be set as **"default"**.
 So it means that we can access this driver by calling method getDriver() or getDriver("default").

 * **getDriver(String name).**

 If there is no driver in Driver pool with name we passed Carina will create a new WebDriver with capabilities from _config.properties file.
 We can access the driver by his name.
-By using different names we can create several Automation sessions with same capabilities.
+By using different names we can create several automation sessions with same capabilities.

 * **getDriver(String name, DesiredCapabilities capabilities).**